 Occasionally, you may experience periods of a hoarse voice or lose your voice altogether due to rheumatoid arthritis (RA).
 When inflammation occurs in a small joint located in your neck near the vocal cords - called the cricoarytenoid joint - your voice is affected.

 If voice loss or hoarseness persists, you should see your doctor or consult an ear, nose and throat (ENT) specialist to rule out other causes.

-- Q What percentage of people worldwide are affected by RA?
+- Q What areas of the body are commonly affected by rheumatoid arthritis (RA)?

 - Q What is hand and finger Rheumatoid Arthritis?

 - Q How can rheumatic diseases be prevented?

 - Q Is Rheumatoid Arthritis an inflammatory disorder?

 - Q How does rheumatoid arthritis affect the body?

 - Q What are the dietary recommendations for someone with rheumatoid arthritis?